GEB Network: Original programming

 GEB Network also airs original programming.
 Through the years, the network has partnered with Oral Roberts University to air several university specials.
 Since 2008, ORU men's basketball games have been featured on the network.
 From 2011 to 2013, The Gathering at ORU aired on GEB with special appearances from pastors and ministry leaders including Dr. Steve Munsey, Clifton Taulbert, and Psalmist Judy Jacobs.
 The ORU Christmas Joy's concert experience aired on GEB in 2011 and 2012.
 Another ministry special, ORU Ignite, featuring Dr. Charles Stanley, Billy Wilson, Mark Rutland, Jentezen Franklin, and more aired in summer 2013.

 In 2010, GEB partnered with Empowered21 to produce and air their inaugural global conference, which was recorded in the Mabee Center.

 In wake of the Moore, Oklahoma, tornado, GEB and Oral Roberts University met the victims and partners at Convoy of Hope to help provide relief.
 The stories were captured on GEB America Special Moore, Oklahoma, Tornado on May 24, 2013.

 GEB's digital channel, KGEB-DT, also airs original programming, including the United States Army Field Band in April 2012, the US congressional debate in October 2012, and YBC Lasting Legacies series in 2019.

 In February 2017.
 GEB began broadcasting Oral Roberts University baseball home games.

-Coverage

-On June 23, 2010, Golden Eagle Broadcasting Network was added to DirecTV.
-On October 1, 2012, Golden Eagle Broadcasting changed its name to GEB America as an integrated identity for broadcast, internet, and social media.
-In August 2013, GEB America released its first smartphone app for iPhone and Android devices, allowing live streaming access as well as the program schedule and the Living Well podcast.

-In May 2013, GEB began broadcasting in the Houston, TX area including Montgomery, Galveston and Lake Jackson; reaching a potential audience of 5,000,000.

-In March 2014, GEB debuted on The Roku Streaming Player.
-This expansion helps GEB reach millions of additional viewers through its streaming channels.
-For more than a decade, GEB partnered with Sky Angel TV for their streaming services, until the companies disband in January 2014.

-In Early 2014 GEB began web streaming via LifeStream.tv

-In May 2014, GEB began broadcasting on high-definition television (HDTV).
-The award-winning religious network is one of the first to convert to an HD format.